Meditation for April 23rd

 Four Sons

 I just finished a Seder dinner for Passover.
-In the readings telling the story of the Jews leaving Egypt is an explanation of the four kinds of sons.
-The Wicked Som, The Simple Son, The Wise Son & The One Who Does Not Know How To Ask.
-They all represent the different kind of foolishness of being human.
-It almost seems like The Fool in the Tarot card should be four figures.
+In the readings, the story of the enslaved people leaving Egypt serves to explain the four kinds of sons.
+The Wicked Son, The Simple Son, The Wise Son & The One Who Does Not Know How To Ask.
+They all represent the different kinds of foolishness of being human; it almost seems like the Fool in the Tarot card should be four figures.
 What lessons can we learn?

-The Wise Son is the person that sucks up all the air in the room talking about everything he or she has learned.
+The Wise Son is the person who sucks up all the air in the room, everything they have learned.
 If the Wise Son asks questions, it is just to flex the intelligent fortitude.
 The question is unanswerable or answered within the question itself.
 Wisdom is had, but at the cost of being disconnected from the human experience.
 Math proves that, but does not feel it.

-The Simple Son is just dumb.
-It isn’t ignorance is bliss, it is ignorance is fact.
+The Simple Son is simply dumb.
+It isn’t ignorance that is bliss; it is ignorance that is fact.
 The Simple Son will try to copy The Wise One with questions, but it all comes out simple and sophomoric.
 “What is this?” is not a complicated question to learn about the mysteries of life.
-The Simple Son will never think themselves as Simple Sons.
+The Simple Son will never think of themselves as Simple Sons; they will believe themselves to be the Wise Son.

 The Wicked Son is the one full of cynicism and mistrust.
-They liken the past’s struggles with his own, as if no one has ever struggled before.
-The Wicked Son has a huge impact on others.
-The very hope of the human race is dismantled by the jeering Wicked Son.
+They like to compare past struggles with their own, as if no one has ever struggled before.
+The Wicked Son has a jeering Wicked Son who dismantles the very hope of the human race.
 Chaos is comfort and can’t stand the comfort others find in structure.

 The One Who Does Know How To Ask is the most common one.
-If it isn’t asked it can not be known and therefore innocent.
-He does not know how to ask the wise one questions to learn from others’ mistakes, she does not know how to ask the Simple Son to elaborate on what he is trying to ask or how to ask the Wicked Son if she is lying or being sarcastic.
-The world is being torn down at the seams and she can’t ask why or what can be done hoping to walk away an innocent person.
+If it isn’t asked, it cannot be known; therefore, it is innocent.
+He does not know how to ask the wise one questions to learn from others’ mistakes; she does not know how to ask the Simple Son to elaborate on what he is trying to ask, or whether to ask the Wicked Son if she is lying or being sarcastic.
+The world is being torn at the seams, and she can’t ask why or what can be done, hoping to walk away as an innocent person.

-The fool walks into a dreamscape and find that their very character will keep them from ever truly loving another, appreciating the world around them, knowing ones limitations or how to be responsible for ones part.
+The Fool wanders into a dreamscape and finds that their very character will keep them from ever truly loving another, appreciating the world, knowing one’s limitations, or being responsible for one’s part.

 Prayer